siddeshrizwani/chat-app-microservices/Readme.md

 ## Deployment
-Deployed on a single AWS EC2 (Ubuntu) instance — RabbitMQ in Docker, three Node services managed by PM2, and a statically built Next.js frontend served in production mode.
+Deployed on a single AWS EC2 (Ubuntu) instance — RabbitMQ in Docker, three Node services managed by PM2, and a statically built Next.js frontend served in production mode...

 ## Repository
 https://github.com/siddeshrizwani/chat-app-microservices